NaykiSec/jekyll-now/_posts/2017-11-06-Yubikey-and-Keepass.md

 We also need a second tool from Yubico website, it's called Yubikey Personalization Tool.
-It will allow us to generate a Challenge reponse code to put in Keepass 2.
+It will allow us to generate a Challenge response code to put in Keepass 2.

 ![Yubikey Personalization Tool 1](https://naykisec.github.io/images/yubikey/yubikeypt1.png)